 The 21st annual Earth Science Week celebration (October 14-20, 2018) will emphasize artistic expression as a unique, powerful opportunity for geoscience education and understanding in the 21st century.
 Copies of the “Earth as Inspiration” Earth Science Week Toolkit are free, and available for the cost of shipping and handling in the U.S. To order your Toolkits, please visit www.earthsciweek.org/materials.

 In collaboration with the Ohio Industrial Minerals & Aggregates Association and Ohio Aglime Council, MEC produced the “From Quarry To Crop” set of resources.
 The set includes a postcard and a calendar page in the Earth Science Week Toolkit, plus the activity and videos below.
+These resources let students experience one of the ways our food requires both farming and mining.

 Students will create different types of soil conditions, plant seeds and observe growth under each condition to assess the importance of pH to crop growth.